itsmikeq/rdd/README.md

 ## RDD

->hopefully stands for resume driven development and not really dumb design
+### Setup

-Requires you to have a [json formatted development key](https://console.developers.google.com/project) from google cloud in '.'
+Requires you to have a [json formatted development key](https://console.developers.google.com/project) from google cloud You can put this file anywhere and export its location, or place it in `.`

+Alternatively you can use the gcloud SDK and run `gcloud auth --account you@gmail.com --project your-project login`

+You'll also need to export your project with `export GCLOUD_PROJECT=my-project-name`

+### Usage

+> Example: `./rdd.rb --after 2015-08-05T20:10:02-00:00 --top 20`

 ```
 Usage: rrd.rb [options]